3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     - It then adds a delay of 5 seconds using `time.sleep(5)`
   - *user_fills_information*
     - The `@when` decorator, represents the action of the user filling in their information
-    - It finds elements on the page with the IDs "signupUsername", "signupEmailaddress", "signupPassword", "signupConfirmPassword" and enters values into them
+    - It finds elements on the page with the names "username", "password", "confirm-password" and enters values into them
+    - It also finds an element on the page with the id "signUpEmail" and enters the value into it.
     - It adds delays of 2 seconds between actions
     - It uses the `Screenshot` class to capture a screenshot and display it using PIL
   - *click_register*